Shinnosuke Tachibana is an example of success in the seiyuu industry. Voice actor, singer, mangaka, designer, CEO, this man does it all.

 On Sakurai Takahiro‘s “Kako warai” TV show, Tachibana displayed his vast knowledge in the quizzes, earning several things for free to spare Sakurai to having to pay for the foods presented.

 By the end of the show, both Sakurai and the other guest came to the conclusion that they were before “Tachibana Kami” (God Tachibana), which saved them a lot of money with the quiz items.

 Ever since their BAOBAB days, Shinnosuke Tachibana and Satoshi Hino are close friends.
 Not only it was Satoshi that gave Tachibana a push back into the seiyuu industry when he most needed it, but he’s also his counterpart in several radio shows and even founded ELEKITER ROUND 0 together.

 Since Tachibana‘s debut that both share the same talent agencies (first BAOBAB and now on Axl-One).
 What more can be said about this duo?

-In SABA‘s survival game, Tachibana teases back and forth the beginner Satoshi – if he wanted to start off playing that kind of games the best weapon would be a pink grenade -, on the indoor training grounds he forced Satoshi to immediately crawl as soon as he heard gunfire, despite the fact that Satoshi was resting and the recording didn’t require him to do that while drinking water.
+In SABA‘s survival game, Tachibana teases back and forth the beginner Satoshi – if he wanted to start off playing that kind of game the best weapon would be a pink grenade -, on the indoor training grounds he forced Satoshi to immediately crawl as soon as he heard gunfire, despite the fact that Satoshi was resting and the recording didn’t require him to do that while drinking water.

-On the outdoor training grounds Tachibana took the chance as soon as Satoshi turned around, to shoot him several times.
+On the outdoor training grounds, Tachibana took the chance as soon as Satoshi turned around, to shoot him several times.